Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 performed with a direct flyover of the VIP.
 In an instrument conditions attack, the IP is called the RIP - the Radar Identification Point, and acquisition of this point using a radar lock in MAP-PPI mode generates a navigation solution to the target.
-When chosen during planning, he VIP or RIP's position relative to the target determines a pair of offset values (hence the name of the mode); one in the North/South axis, the other East/West.
+When chosen during planning, the VIP or RIP's position relative to the target determines a pair of offset values (hence the name of the mode); one in the North/South axis, the other East/West.
 Both offsets are noted in feet, and the maximum amount of offset in each axis is 99,900', or 16.44 nautical